 To fulfill the requirements for the DrPH degree the student will complete 14 course-credits.
 A wide variety of elective courses are available within the Public Health Program and through other graduate and professional schools at Tufts University.
 To meet the need for public health professionals with interdisciplinary training, students are encouraged to diversify their curriculum by taking elective courses offered at other schools within Tufts University including the Friedman School of Nutrition Science and Policy, the Fletcher Graduate School of International Affairs, and the Tufts School of Engineering.

 One of the distinctions between a traditional PhD and the DrPH program is the focus on public health practice.
-To that end, DrPH students will be required to complete at least one public health apprenticeship with resident or adjunct faculty preceptors, or, with the approval of their advisor, a qualified public health practitioner/mentor.
+To that end, DrPH students will be required to complete at least one public health apprenticeship with a qualified public health practitioner/mentor.
 This practicum will provide the student with a structured opportunity to master competencies needed to support their future careers as public health leaders.
 The number of specific apprenticeships undertaken will be determined by the student and his/her advisor.
 Students may achieve all of the required competencies over a single apprenticeship.
 Alternatively, mastery of these competencies may be achieved through several apprenticeships.
 The practicum phase will generally begin during the first year of studies and must be completed before admission to DrPH candidacy.

 DrPH Comprehensive and Qualifying Examination